 This is important because, regardless of nation, women’s inequality and the gender gap is vectored most effectively through adherence to complementary, gender hierarchical roles within families.
 As I’ve written about previously, conservative, fundamentalist Americans share this focus on hierarchical patriarchal family structure—where family “privacy” trumps a woman’s individual rights and freedoms—with conservative fundamentalists elsewhere in the world.
 Gender dynamics within the private, domestic sphere are directly related to the distribution of justice and rights within a society and how that society’s power is wielded on the world stage.
 When women remain prey to state-tolerated violence at home, their countries remain in the thrall of violence abroad.

 Yet even if for some reason you are not concerned with world conflict—or if your gender shields you from the direct effects of violence against women—listen up.
 As the Washington-based nonprofit Woodrow Wilson Center’s Kate Diamond explains in a post about Sex and World Peace, the authors also found that gender inequalities increase a nation’s risk of famine, poverty, disease, and poor governance.
 Meaning, no matter where you stand on the gender spectrum, or how worried you are about our next war, the harassment of women can still take away your health—or your next meal.

 EDITOR'S NOTE: The ninth paragraph has been clarified to reflect that the U.S. has not ratified CEDAW but is actually a signatory.

-More articles in WMC Women Under Siege by Tag: War, Sexualized violence, Gender bias, Activism and advocacy
+More articles by Tag: War, Sexualized violence, Gender bias, Activism and advocacy